bunup/templates/ts-lib/CONTRIBUTING.md

 1. Create a new branch: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Format your code: `bun run format`
+3. Fix linting and formatting: `bun run lint:fix`
-4. Run linting: `bun run lint`
-5. Run tests: `bun run test`
+4. Run tests: `bun run test`
-6. Build the project: `bun run build`
+5. Build the project: `bun run build`
-7. Commit your changes using the conventions below
+6. Commit your changes using the conventions below
-8. Push your branch to your fork
+7. Push your branch to your fork
-9. Open a pull request
+8. Open a pull request

 ## Commit Message Conventions